the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 @tool
 def check_logs(user_query: str):
     """
-	Check the `main_app` logs for errors, warnings, or other critical information given a user query.
+	Check `main_app` logs for errors, warnings, or other critical information given a user query.
 	Useful if the user is hitting a particular HTTP error code, which will be formatted as [HTTP XXX <ERROR NAME>].
     """